-The power ignipotent her word obeys: Wide o'er the plain he pours the boundless blaze; At once consumes the dead, and dries the soil And the shrunk waters in their channel boil.
-As when autumnal Boreas sweeps the sky, And instant blows the water'd gardens dry: So look'd the field, so whiten'd was the ground, While Vulcan breathed the fiery blast around.
-Swift on the sedgy reeds the ruin preys; Along the margin winds the running blaze: The trees in flaming rows to ashes turn, The flowering lotos and the tamarisk burn, Broad elm, and cypress rising in a spire; The watery willows hiss before the fire.
-Now glow the waves, the fishes pant for breath, The eels lie twisting in the pangs of death: Now flounce aloft, now dive the scaly fry, Or, gasping, turn their bellies to the sky.
+Scorch all the banks! (till our voice reclaim)

+Exert the unwearied furies of the flame!"

+The power ignipotent her word obeys:

+Wide o'er the plain he pours the boundless blaze;

+At once consumes the dead, and dries the soil: 400

+And the shrunk waters in their channel boil.

+As when autumnal Boreas sweeps the sky,

+And instant blows the water'd gardens dry:

+So look'd the field, so whiten'd was the ground,

+While Vulcan breathed the fiery blast around.
+405

+Swift on the sedgy reeds the ruin preys;

+Along the margin winds the running blaze:

+The trees in flaming rows to ashes turn,

+The flowery lotos and the tamarisk burn,

+Broad elm, and cypress rising in a spire; 410

+The watery willows hiss before the fire.

+Now glow the waves, the fishes pant for breath,

+The eels lie twisting in the pangs of death:

+Now flounce aloft, now dive the scaly fry,

+Or, gasping, turn their bellies to the sky.
+415

 At length the river rear'd his languid head,

 And thus, short-panting, to the god he said:

 "Oh Vulcan! oh! what power resists thy might?

-I faint, I sink, unequal to the fight-I yield--Let Ilion fall; if fate decree-Ah--bend no more thy fiery arms on me!"
+I faint, I sink, unequal to the fight --

+I yield -- Let Ilion fall; if fate decree -- 420

+Ah -- bend no more thy fiery arms on me!"

 He ceased; wide conflagration blazing round;

 The bubbling waters yield a hissing sound.

-As when the flames beneath a cauldron rise,
+As when the flames beneath a caldron rise,

-To melt the fat of some rich sacrifice,
+To melt the fat of some rich sacrifice, 425

 Amid the fierce embrace of circling fires

 The waters foam, the heavy smoke aspires:

-So boils the imprison'd flood, forbid to flow,

-And choked with vapours feels his bottom glow.

-To Juno then, imperial queen of air,

-The burning river sends his earnest prayer: